cdapio/cdap/cdap-docs/developer/source/getting-started/quick-start.rst

 Deploying the Application
 =========================
-You can deploy the application into your running instance of CDAP either using the :ref:`CDAP command-line tool <reference:cli>`::
+You can deploy the application into your running instance of CDAP either by using the :ref:`CDAP command-line tool <reference:cli>`::

   $ cdap-cli.sh deploy app target/Wise-0.2.0.jar